Ben Braunecker

-Ben Braunecker (born February 7, 1994) is a former American football tight end.
+Ben Braunecker (born February 7, 1994) is an American former professional football tight end.
 He played college football at Harvard.
 He was signed by the Chicago Bears as an undrafted free agent in 2016, and played for the team through 2019.

 Early life

 Braunecker attended Forest Park High School in Indiana, where he played for the football team on offense, defense and special teams.
 He started for three years and was team captain for his senior year.
 In his high school career, Braunecker recorded 51 receptions for 1,254 yards and 16 touchdowns.
 As a return specialist, he had 29 kickoff returns for 1,005 yards, while on defense, he recorded 101 tackles and seven interceptions.
 He was twice named All-State (Honorable Mention); he was the Southwestern Indiana MVP and twice All-Conference.

 He was also a IHSAA State Finalist in the discus and shot put.

 College career

-In his senior year, Braunecker was named a consensus All-American as he was selected to the AP FCS All-America first-team, the Walter Camp FCS All-America team, the STATS FCS All-America first-team, AFCA FCS Coaches' All-America team and the College Sporting News Fabulous Fifty FCS All-America team.
+In his senior year, Braunecker was named a consensus All-American as he was selected to the Associated Press Football Championship Subdivision (FCS) All-America first-team, the Walter Camp FCS All-America team, the STATS FCS All-America first-team, American Football Coaches Association FCS Coaches' All-America team and the College Sporting News Fabulous Fifty FCS All-America team.
 He was also honored on the College Sports Madness All-America first-team and the InstantScouting FCS All-America team.

 He was also named first-team All-Ivy League when he recorded 48 catches for 850 yards and eight touchdowns.
 He finished his college career with 68 receptions for 1,168 yards and 10 touchdowns.
-Harvard won 3 Ivy League titles during his career, compiling a 24-4 conference record and an overall record of 36-4.
+Harvard won 3 Ivy League titles during his career, compiling a 24–4 conference record and an overall record of 36–4.

 Braunecker majored in molecular and cell biology.